 2. Be the gopher that organizes the agenda: gather prospect names from fundraisers and management.

 3. Set up the technology (projector, etc) for display purposes.
 Provide on-the-spot display of database information at these meetings.

-4. Prepare materials for these meetings: the lists, prospect research for specific cases, RFM analysis for all names can also be a great combinations of indicators for quick context.
+4. Prepare materials for these meetings: the lists, prospect research for specific cases.
+RFM analysis for all names can also be a great combinations of indicators for quick context.

 5. In advance, conduct special research as necessary, e.g., benchmarking a company, analyzing stock holdings, estimating the gross income of a medical practice, etc.

 6. Provide on-the-fly research during the meeting.
 Open additional browser windows along with your database program to provide access to your research tools.

 7. Be alert to cases when more data is needed and be ready to do the research – immediately after the meeting.

 8. Provide specifically targeted proactive research for each meeting, which you can briefly present and review.

 9. Take copious notes at the meeting.
 In other words, be the organizational memory, so that you’re the go-to person when someone needs to recall a detail.